chrislduan/Claude-Weather-Report/README.md

 ANTHROPIC_API_KEY="Your Claude Anthropic API Key here"
 ```

-Currently this code is very simple and only runs basic questions and in an early phase of simply answering weather questions in a terminal.
-Right now I have it so that it only takes a single question hard written in the code to ask current weather of a city.
+## Running the Code

-To run the basic testing code, in a terminal run this line:
+To run the basic code, in a terminal run this line:
 ```bash
 python test.py
 ```

-The code will prompt you for a city name.
-Type the name of the city for which you are seeking weather information.
+The code will prompt you and ask if you would like the current weather or the forecast.
-The code will tell you the current weather of the given city.
+The code will then prompt you for a city name.
+After filling both prompts, the code will will display the information you requested.

+You may exit the code by simply typing "exit"

 Plans to advance the code:
-* Directly have the users talk with the weather agent in the terminal and stream the API calls.
-Currently only takes one city and terminates itself.
-* Be able to retrieve weather data from the past.
+* Be able to retrieve historic weather data.
-* Retrieve weather predictions in the near future.